Prozi/antiquery/README.md

 const $ = require('antiquery/source').default // es6
 ```

-for browser download browser/index.js and then just include as script src
+for browser just use with webpack/backpack dont just include as one of 100's script src's like in 20'th century

 ...